Suman-Khara/Line-follower-bot/README.md

 ## Introduction
-This bot was created by me and four other guys for a Line following bot competition in Srijab
+This bot was created by me and four other guys for a Line following bot competition in Srijan

-## What does this bot do:
+## What does this bot do
 The bot follows a black line.
 The objective is to start from one point and reach till end as fast as possible.

 ## Details of implementation